DBS Marina Regatta returns with land and water obstacle course

 However, the pop-up urban beach that featured prominently in previous editions of the event will not return this year.

+It spans about 48,000 square feet - more than four times larger than last year's inflatable obstacle course, according to the bank's spokesperson, and features three levels of difficulty - a beginners' level with water obstacles, and intermediate and advanced levels with land obstacles.

-Online registration for the event has closed, but those who want to take up the challenge can register on-site, according to a spokesperson for the bank.
+Online registration for the obstacle course has closed, but those who want to take up the challenge can register on-site, according to a spokesperson for the bank.

 Visitors can also check out the second instalment of ArtBox Singapore, which will feature more than 400 lifestyle, food and fashion stalls, including social enterprises from across the region.